Where should QA fit in a Software Development Life Cycle?

-Companies want to provide the best quality for their users, but they also must balance their development timeline with market demands to ship new and exciting features as quickly as possible.The entire software development life cycle -- from designing the feature to shipping the code to production, opens up many vulnerable areas for problems to occur.
+Companies want to provide the best quality for their users, but they also must balance their development timeline with market demands to ship new and exciting features as quickly as possible.The entire software development life cycle -- from designing the feature to writing the tests, to shipping the code to production, opens up many vulnerable areas for problems to occur.

 The further in the life cycle that these problems are uncovered the harder it is to resolve.
 Having a role for quality assurance as early as the design phases can decrease the number of issues that arise too late, and increase the quality of features earlier.